For over 30 years, RCS has been an invaluable resource for people in Craven, Jones and Pamlico Counties.

 - Food Distribution Program: RCS helps families in need with a week’s supply of food for at home preparation.
 The community donated meals through food drives and churches enabling RCS to provide 193,662 meals in 2015.
 RCS recovers food from restaurants and grocery stores for distribution to those in need.
 Warehouse space is used to properly store the food before it’s distributed.

-The BEE Campaign is a new initiative to secure funding for the reconfiguration of our facility so that we may help fulfill the basic needs of our growing community.
+The BEE Campaign is an initiative to secure funding for the reconfiguration of our facility so that we may help fulfill the basic needs of our growing community.
 We are grateful for the continued support of our current donors as donations of both time and money are still needed for day-to-day expenses.
 We are looking for additional community support from individuals and corporate sponsors to help us reach our campaign goals.
 If you are interested in learning about corporate sponsorship and/or naming opportunities, please contact Juliet Rogers, Executive Director, at 252.288.7299.
 You can also preview our BEE Booklet that contains detailed information about this initiative.